networkop/tkng/content/cni/cilium.md

 6. All encapsulation-related functions are defined inside [`cilium/bpf/lib/encap.h`](https://github.com/cilium/cilium/blob/v1.9.1/cilium/bpf/lib/encap.h) and the packet gets [VXLAN-encapsulated](https://github.com/cilium/cilium/blob/v1.9.1/bpf/lib/encap.h#L136) and [XDP-redirected](https://github.com/cilium/cilium/blob/v1.9.1/bpf/lib/encap.h#L153) straight to the egress VXLAN interface.

-7. At this point the packet has all the necessary headers and is delivered to the ingress Node by the underlay (in our case it's docker linux bridge).
+7. At this point the packet has all the necessary headers and is delivered to the ingress Node by the underlay (in our case it's docker's Linux bridge).

 #### 5. eBPF packet processing on ingress Node

-1. Once VXLAN packet reaches the target Node, it triggers another eBPF hook:
+1. Once the VXLAN packet reaches the target Node, it triggers another eBPF hook:

 ```
 kubectl -n cilium exec $cilium3 -- bpftool net show | grep vxlan